Democrat-Requested GAO Report on CFPB Reorganization: What Are the Highlights?

 The Litigation Backdrop

 The reorganization has been extensively litigated.
 Courts repeatedly blocked and then reinstated various personnel actions throughout the spring and summer of 2025.
 In August 2025, the D.C.
 Circuit vacated the district court’s injunction blocking the RIFs, but that order was itself vacated when the court granted rehearing en banc.
-As of the report date, oral arguments were scheduled for February 24, 2026.
-The legal picture remains unsettled.
+Oral arguments were scheduled for February 24, 2026 and the legal picture remains unsettled.
+(Check out this recording of those arguments).

 GAO’s Exchange with CFPB